omarkmu/pz-omichat/.github/CONTRIBUTING.md

     - Clearly, succintly describe what you did in that commit.
     If you need to provide further information, do so *after* the first line.
 The first line should provide a quick summary; subsequent lines may have more details.
     - Be written in present tense, imperative mood (e.g., “Add x function”, *not* “Added x function”).
-    - If you need to provide further information, do so *after* the first line.
-The first line should provide a quick summary; subsequent lines may have more details.

 ## Contributing translations
 OmiChat's translations are defined using [Fluent](https://projectfluent.org) translation files, rather than the game's translation system.